MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-settings-tutorial.md

 Together with a default label, mandatory labeling ensures that new and edited documents (and emails) have a base classification of your choosing.

 If we hadn't set a default label with the mandatory labeling setting, users are always prompted to select a label when they save an unlabeled document or send an unlabeled email.
 For many users, these continual prompts can be frustrating and also result in less accurate labeling.
-For them to be prompted to select a label when they've finished working on a document or email interrupts their workflows, and there's a temptation for them to select any label at random so they can move onto the next thing they need to do.
+For them to be prompted to select a label when they've finished working on a document or email interrupts their workflows, and there's then a temptation for them to select any label at random so they can move onto the next thing they need to do.

 ### Recommendations for emails with attachments